SuaYoo/best-programming-club-2020-12-20/README.md

 ## Kim's BYO-Assignment: Add Detailed Cart View ##

 I wanted to display what was inside the cart, by listing how many of each products were chosen.
-This was harder than I initially thought, to be honest, but I eventually got it to work!

 First, There is a `count` key in each product object in `itemsInCart`.
 As each product is added, the count goes up.
 So `itemsInCart` is no longer a list of objects that are sometimes multiples of the same, as we select multiple of one type of product.
-It is a short list with each objects its own counter.
+It is now a short list with each objects its own counter.

-To add a prodcut to `itemsInCart`, we need to check if the cart is empty.
-If it's not empty, then check if the selected product's type already exists in the cart.
+To add a prodcut to `itemsInCart`, check if the cart is empty.
+If it's not empty, then check if the selected product's type already exists in `itemsInCart` using a for loop.
 If we determine this is a new product, then we'll add a new product object.
 I keep track of all these different conditions with a boolean variable, `isInCart`.

 <!-- Before going into datails of adding products to `itemsInCart`, there is a boolean variable `isInCart`.
 It shows whether the selected product has been counted.
 This will become helpful in keeping track when we are determing if the selected product's type already exists in `itemsInCart` or not.